posted byShotaro Nabeya08/04/2021

 Some foods can cause allergic reactions in your dogs while others might be meant for other dogs depending on their size and age.
 You can even decide to cook food yourself for your dog but always talk to your local veterinarian if you are going to do so.

 The first few days or weeks will be very difficult for your dog.
-It will take time for them to relax into their new home and trust you as their caretaker.
+It will take time for them to relax in their new home and trust you as their caretaker.

-There are different healing crystals that can help your dog cope better to its new environment.
-Healing Crystals such as the Rose Quartz, Howlite and Chevron Amethysts are all great for helping an anxious and nervous dog.
+There are different healing crystals that can help your dog cope better with its new environment.
+Healing Crystals such as the Rose Quartz, Howlite, and Chevron Amethysts are all great for helping an anxious and nervous dog.

 After having settled into your new home and earning the trust of your new dog.
 It is time to start considering how you can strengthen that trust into a deeper and more valuable bond.